 Hello!
 I’m Bethany.

 Teaching is another component of my professional life.
 I have taught more than 1,000 students since 2013, from first year community college students to PhD candidates in their final year of doctoral study.
-Currently, I teach a career development course for 25 graduate students at UC Davis twice a year.
-Previously, I taught American women’s history, U.S. history, and California history at UC Davis, and U.S. women’s history at Solano Community College.
-If I can spark intellectual curiosity, encourage critical thinking, and create an inclusive environment, I call that a successful classroom community.
+I taught career development courses for 25 graduate students at UC Davis twice a year.
+Before that, I taught American women’s history, U.S. history, and California history at UC Davis, and U.S. women’s history at Solano Community College.
+If I can spark intellectual curiosity, encourage critical thinking, and create an welcoming environment, I call that a successful class experience.

 Writing and storytelling have always been a part of my professional life.
 I wrote a dissertation called The Fruit of Her Fields: California Women in Commercial Horticulture, 1870-1915, where I analyzed the group of white women fruit farm owners who rose to prominence on the twin waves of anti-Asian animosity and the women’s suffrage movement in the West.
-You can read my article in the Western Historical Quarterly about one of these women here [paywall] or read a post I wrote on the Rural Women’s Studies blog here.
+You can read my article in the Western Historical Quarterly about seed seller Theodosia Shepherd or read a post I wrote on the Rural Women’s Studies blog.
 In my first career, I was a reporter for the Santa Barbara News-Press, writing feature stories and breaking news.
-You can read some of my clips here.
+Most of those articles are paywalled, but you can read some of my clips.
 I have also told several personal stories at Shorts N Longs, a community storytelling event founded by Lisa Cantrell that I also hosted.
-You can listen to me emcee the event here, or tell a story here.
+You can listen to me emcee the event, or tell a personal story.
 Whatever the format, I aim to make my work clear, concise, and tailored to my audience.